 What help is available with funeral expenses in Oklahoma?

-There is limited assistance available to help with funeral expenses, and it varies so much depending on your local county.
-Some counties do provide burial or cremation assistance and you would need to contact your county social services office to inquire.
+Limited assistance is available to help with funeral expenses, which varies greatly depending on your local county.
+Some counties do provide burial or cremation assistance, and you would need to contact your county social services office to inquire.
 There are a few indigent and Native American burial assistance programs available in Oklahoma.
 A BIA Burial Assistance program serves Ottawa and Delaware counties covering final expenses for the Seneca-Cayuga tribe members.
-Further information is available from the Program Director Sue Channing Phone: 918-787-6803
+Further information is available from the Program Director, Sue Channing.
+Phone: 918-787-6803

-There is a $255 lump sum death benefit payable from the SSA if you qualify.
-Veterans and certain dependents are also entitled to some benefits, which include a free cemetery plot and grave marker.
-You would need to contact your nearest Department of Veterans Affairs (VA) to find out more or talk to your funeral home.
-There is a VA cemetery at Fort Gibson and Fort Sill, and there is a state-run veteran cemetery in Oklahoma City.
+A $255 lump sum death benefit is payable from the SSA if you qualify.
+Veterans and certain dependents are also entitled to benefits, including a free cemetery plot and grave marker.
+You must contact your nearest Department of Veterans Affairs (VA) to find out more or talk to your funeral home.
+There is a VA cemetery at Fort Gibson and Fort Sill and a state-run veteran cemetery in Oklahoma City.

 Are whole-body donations permitted in Oklahoma?

 Yes, you can donate your body to science in Oklahoma.
-You can contact the State Anatomical Board on (405) 271-2424 to find out more about donating or contact the following institutions:
+You can contact the State Anatomical Board at (405) 271-2424 to find out more about donating or contact the following institutions: